-One of the most common reasons that a woman undergoes a cesarean section is due a previous cesarean section.
-That is, their physician subscribes to the "once a cesarean always a cesarean" philosophy.
+One of the most common reasons a woman undergoes a cesarean section is due to a previous cesarean section.

+That is, her physician subscribes to the "once a cesarean always a cesarean" philosophy.
 Yet many women have successful vaginal deliveries after a prior cesarean section.
 What is the right answer?
 What does the research tell us?
 What is best for you and your baby?

 There was a time in the early 1990's when the thinking was that everyone and anyone could attempt a vaginal birth after cesarean section (VBAC).
 There were even some areas in the country where insurance companies required patients to have a so-called trial of vaginal labor before they would allow a repeat cesarean section.
-However, over time reports surfaced of bad, even catastrophic outcomes from women attempting VBAC.
+However, over time reports surfaced of poor, even catastrophic outcomes from women attempting VBAC.
 As a result, physicians and hospitals in some areas stopped VBAC programs altogether and our national cesarean section rates have increased dramatically as a result.
 More recently, thanks to new research and policy statements from national medical organizations, VBAC is on the comeback.
 Yet change comes slowly in medical practice and - despite new recommendations - VBAC remains unobtainable for far too many women. ...this is a decision that should be based on an individual women's comfort with the various risks in close consultation with her obstetrician.

 What drives many physicians and hospitals away from VBAC?
 The problem lies with the potential for the scar in the uterus from the previous cesarean section to separate or rupture during labor.
 If this happens, the result can be truly catastrophic with severe injury and even death of the baby with similarly devastating consequences for the mother.
 The research data is challenging to interpret when it comes to the likelihood of VBAC complications.
 It is difficult if not impossible to predict when and to whom a complication may occur.
 To make matters worse, there has been and will likely always remain an intense fear of litigation resulting from a VBAC complication.
 As a result, the default position of many physicians and some hospitals has been to perform repeat cesarean sections in hopes of avoiding VBAC complications.
 However, an important detail to remember is that repeat cesarean sections also contain significant risks.
-There are no zero-risk alternatives; both repeat cesarean section and VBAC have risks.
-So what is one to do?
-There are risks to having a repeat cesarean section and risks to attempting VBAC.
-How do you choose which set of risks to accept?
-Sadly, many patients and physicians alike underestimate the risks of repeat cesarean section while overestimating the risks of VBAC.
-From a physician's perspective, this makes sense because the risks of repeat cesarean section are considered acceptable risks of surgery - they can and do occur with any major surgical procedure.
-These risks include bleeding and the need for blood transfusion, injury to pelvic structures including the uterus, tubes, ovaries, bladder, and intestines, as well as postoperative infection, blood clots, and the need for extended hospitalization.
-There is also the (albeit minimal) risk of injury to the baby during the surgery.
-Yet, for the most part, these are the same risks once faces with any abdominal surgery such as hysterectomy or appendectomy.
-The reason that many doctors prefer repeated c-sections is simply the fact that obstetricians usually feel more comfortable accepting surgical risks as compared to the VBAC risks.
-When VBAC complications occur, obstetricians may feel out of control, being only able to react to what has occurred.
-Most obstetricians don't like that feeling of vulnerability.
+A cesarean section is a major abdominal surgery and that comes with risks; risks that too often are not discussed or even considered.
+These include bleeding, infection, injury to other pelvic structures, the need for blood transfusion, deep vein thrombosis leading to potentially fatal pulmonary embolism.